mblouk/research/README.md

 ### Customization

-* You can edit the `.md` files as you see fit.
+* You can edit the `.md` files.
 You can also add some other markdown file, say `foo.md` in the root directory of the repository.
 It will then be accessible like so `{{ url of your website }}/foo`.

 * To edit the `links` mentioned on the navigation bar, you can edit `_config.yml`.
 For example: